Alexander (Sandy) Douglas

 DPhil, MRCP, DipPharmMed

-In earlier work, I identified the potential of PfRH5 as an antigen capable of inducing highly potent strain-transcending neutralising antibodies against the disease causing blood-stage of Plasmodium falciparum and demonstrated that PfRH5-based vaccines could achieve in vivo protection against a virulent P. falciparum challenge.
+I previously identified the potential of PfRH5 as an antigen capable of inducing highly potent strain-transcending neutralising antibodies against the Plasmodium falciparum blood-stage and demonstrated that PfRH5-based vaccines could achieve in vivo protection against a virulent P. falciparum challenge.
 These vaccines are now in clinical trials.

-Understanding of the mechanism of erythrocyte invasion by P. falciparum merozoites has yielded promising new vaccine targets like PfRH5.
+PfRH5 was identified by investigating the mechanism of erythrocyte invasion by P. falciparum merozoites.
 Sporozoites are in many ways more attractive vaccine targets than merozoites, but understanding of the mechanism of sporozoite invasion into hepatocytes is poor.
 I am seeking to identify sporozoite ligands and host receptors required for this invasion process, with the aim of developing interventions to prevent infection by disrupting their interactions.

 Immunological considerations for SARS-CoV-2 human challenge studies

 Douglas AD. and Hill AVS., (2020), Nature Reviews Immunology